revolunet/angular-google-analytics/README.md

   // Activate reading custom tracking urls from $routeProvider config (default is false)
   // This is more flexible than using RegExp and easier to maintain for multiple parameters.
   // It also reduces tracked pages to routes (only those with a templateUrl) defined in the
-  // $routeProvider and therefor reduces bounce rate created by redirects.
+  // $routeProvider and therefore reduces bounce rate created by redirects.
   // NOTE: The following option requires the ngRoute module AnalyticsProvider.readFromRoute(true);
   // Add custom routes to the $routeProvider like this.
 You can also exclude certain routes from tracking by